dcoeurjo/VoronoiMap2D/README.md

 This project comes alongside with the [lecture note](https://perso.liris.cnrs.fr/david.coeurjolly/courses/voronoimap2d/) (WIP)

-**Note:** The exported SVG files may not be valid but fine for inkscape for instance.
+**Note :** The exported SVG files may not be valid 🤷 but fine for inkscape for instance.

 | Input   | Output Voronoi map | Output distance transformation |
 | ------------- | ------------- | ----------- |